Academics: S.J.D. Candidates begins here:

 B. GRADUATE PROGRAM FELLOWSHIPS

 The Graduate Program has some funding available for Graduate Program Fellowship positions such as LL.M.
-Advisor, Writing Workshop Teaching Assistant, Graduate Forum Coordinator, and the like.
+Advisor, Writing Workshop Teaching Assistant, Graduate Forum Coordinator, Harvard Empirical Legal Studies, and the like.
 Selections for these positions are made based on an application process held in the spring of each academic year.
 Application materials for these positions become available in April.

 In addition, each year the Graduate Program offers a limited number of Byse Fellowships, named in honor of the late Byrne Professor of Law Clark Byse.
 These fellowships are intended to help fund the dissertation work of S.J.D. students who have completed their oral examinations.
 Fellows are expected to teach a one-semester Graduate Program workshop of their own design and to be in residence for the entire year of their appointment.
 The Program currently selects Byse Fellows for the coming academic year in June of each year.
 Application materials for these positions become available in April.